When, Where, and How to See LA Wildflowers During the Superbloom

 Meyer has one other guideline that’s more for your own sanity than anything else: “If you’re seeing it trending on social media, it’s probably not where you want to be.”

-A potential superbloom will generate tons of interest from all across the region and beyond, and the hot spots are likely to be crowded, congested, and chaotic, especially in the more remote places which aren’t designed to handle a sudden huge influx of visitors.
-Instead, he says, you may benefit from focusing on the quieter places; look on riverbanks and in meadows along any trail you like, take in the large scope of blooms but also the individual plants.
+A potential superbloom will generate tons of interest from across the region and beyond.
+The hotspots are likely to be crowded, congested, and chaotic, especially in the more remote places that aren’t designed to handle a sudden massive influx of visitors.
+Instead, he says, you may benefit from focusing on the quieter areas.
+Look on riverbanks and in meadows along any trail you like, and take in the extensive scope of blooms but also the individual plants.
 “The more you are willing to search and seek out,” says Meyer, “the more inspiring it’s going to be.”

-This week, Meyer will be expounding on all of this and more at a free online seminar called “Behind the Bloom” presented by the Theodore Payne Foundation.
+This week, Meyer will be expounding on all of this and more at a free online seminar called “Behind the Bloom,” presented by the Theodore Payne Foundation.
 Meyer will discuss the history and science of wildflower blooms, more tips for ethical viewing, Indigenous land management and wildflower cultivation in Pre-Colonial California, and the cultural phenomenon of the superbloom.
-The event is Thursday, March 2 from 6 to 7:30 pm, and will be available on YouTube thereafter.
+The event is Thursday, March 2, from 6 to 7:30 pm, and will be available on YouTube after that.

 On March 3, the Theodore Payne Foundation’s much-loved Wild Flower Hotline will go live for its 40th year.
 Each Friday from March 3 into late May, the foundation will post a recorded message detailing the status of wildflowers at various locations across Southern and Central California, from local LA spots to destination fields all over the region.
 All you have to do is call 818-768-1802 extension 7 to get the latest intel.

-In the meantime, we’ve put together a short list with Meyer’s help, featuring a few great places to see the superbloom near LA.
+In the meantime, we’ve compiled a short list with Meyer’s help, featuring a few great places to see the superbloom near LA.